Bottoms up — up on the roof

 The Meatpacking District’s Standard, High Line claims Le Bain as one of Manhattan’s hottest spots.
 A penthouse discotheque and rooftop bar with admission determined at entrance, Le Bain features world-renowned DJs, a dance floor with a plunge pool in the summer and a giant disco ball, and a rooftop creperie —both sweet and savory — for exceptional noshing while overlooking the Hudson River and downtown + midtown Manhattan.
 Impeccable drinks move this go-to-for-the-view NYC rooftop bar up the list.

-On the 22nd floor of West 38th Street’s Archer Hotel, Spyglass Rooftop Bar mixologists serve up distinctive signature cocktails from Charlie Palmer Steak, such as the Archer Palmer with black tea-infused gin, lemon and simple syrup, plus a selection of wines and beers.
-A small but mighty-tasty list of snacks includes Charlie Palmer Fries, Tuna Tacos and Steak on Toast.
+On the 22nd floor of West 38th Street’s Archer Hotel, Spyglass® Rooftop Bar mixologists serve up distinctive signature cocktails from AVA Social, plus a selection of wines and beers.
+A small but mighty-tasty list of snacks includes Scallop on a Stick, Tuna Tartare Tacos and Sticky Ribs.

 And then there’s the stunning view, which features the Empire State Building up close, rising up from midtown Manhattan.
 A Spyglass back room can be reserved for private functions, as well.
 Inside or out, the approachable, chic atmosphere and attentive staff bring the NYC rooftop bar experience into clear focus.